-- (a) No business may be transacted at a general meeting, except the election of a chair and the adjournment of the meeting, unless a quorum of members is present when the meeting proceeds to business. - (b) A quorum is where the number of members is: - (i) one, that member; - (ii) ten or less, two or more members present at the meeting and entitled to vote on a resolution at the meeting; - (iii) less than twenty but more than ten, five or more members present at the meeting and entitled to vote on a resolution at the meeting; and - (iv) more than twenty, ten members present at the meeting and entitled to vote on a resolution at the meeting. - (c) If a quorum is not present within 30 minutes after the time appointed for the general meeting: - (i) where the meeting was called at the request of members, the meeting must be dissolved; or
+- (a) No business may be transacted at a general meeting, except the election of a chair and the adjournment of the meeting, unless a quorum of members is present when the meeting proceeds to business. - (b) A quorum is ten (10) or more members present and entitled to vote on a resolution at the meeting. - (c) For the purposes of rule 7.6(b), "member" includes a person attending as a proxy.
+A member attending as both member and as proxy for one or more members, or a person attending as proxy for two or more members, is only counted once towards any quorum. - (d) If a quorum is not present within 30 minutes after the time appointed for the general meeting: - (i) where the meeting was called at the request of members, the meeting must be dissolved; or - (ii) in any other case: - (A) the meeting stands adjourned to the day, and at the time and place, the directors present decide; or - (B) if they do not make a decision, to the same day in the next week at the same time and place.

-- (ii) in any other case: - (A) the meeting stands adjourned to the day, and at the time and place, the directors present decide; or - (B) if they do not make a decision, to the same day in the next week at the same time and place. - (d) At an adjourned meeting, if a quorum is not present within 30 minutes after the time appointed for the meeting, the meeting must be dissolved.
+(e) At an adjourned meeting, if a quorum is not present within 30 minutes after the time appointed for the meeting, the meeting must be dissolved.